• Skip to primary navigation

 Instructions

-1. Preheat oven to 400 F˚ and line an 8 x 8 baking pan with parchment paper.
-You could also use a nonstick or silicone baking pan.
+1. Preheat your oven to 400˚F and line an 8×8 baking pan with parchment paper.

-4. Pour the batter into the baking pan and bake for 25-30 minutes.
-The cornbread is done once you insert a toothpick into the middle and it comes out clean.
+4. Pour the cornbread batter into the baking pan and bake for 25-30 minutes.
+The cornbread is done when you insert a toothpick into the center, and it comes out clean.

 Equipment